Vinfall/CnGal-to-VNDB/README.md

 - [ ] Use [VNDB database dump](https://vndb.org/d14#5) for more complete matching (or update filters *wisely*)
 - [ ] Sort fuzzy output descended by similarity
 - [ ] Make metadata more informative
+- [ ] Support more metadata like producer, staff & character

 ## [License](LICENSE)